Skip to main content Link Search Menu Expand Document (external link)

 We will provide a worksheet of problems, which you will complete in a group of two to four students.
 The groupwork should help reinforce concepts from the lecture and prepare you to do the upcoming homework assignment.

-Submit your worksheet to Gradescope by 11:59pm on Monday night.
+Your worksheet is due to Gradescope on Mondays at 11:59PM, starting in Week 2.
 Only one member of each group should submit the worksheet, and they should indicate the names of all group members on Gradescope.
-Worksheets wonā€™t be graded on correctness, but rather on good-faith effort.
-Even if you donā€™t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment.
+Worksheets won’t be graded on correctness, but rather on good-faith effort.
+Even if you don’t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment.
 In order to receive credit, you must work in a group of two to four students for at least 50 minutes.
 You may not do the groupwork alone.

 Homeworks

 Homeworks should be written or typed up and turned in by each student individually.
-If you want to type up your answers, we will provide a LaTeX template through Overleaf; click the šŸƒ emoji next to each homework on the homepage to access the template.
+If you want to type up your answers, we will provide a LaTeX template through Overleaf; click the 🍃 emoji next to each homework on the homepage to access the template.
 Follow these instructions to make a copy of the template, and then add your solutions.

 You may talk to other students in the class about the problems and discuss solution strategies, but you should not share any written communication.
 You can tell someone how to do a homework problem, but you cannot show them how to do it.
 One way to tell if you are respecting this boundary is to ask yourself whether your collaboration could take place over the phone.
 Additionally, the content of your verbal communication should involve the problem-solving strategy and approach, and you should not directly compare answers with classmates.